sdemmitt/vps/README.md

 Delete each line shown.
 (Press Del Key)

 Copy and paste the network configuration that was previously saved in the text editor.
+(Retrieve Networking Configuration Step)

 Remember: You cannot Ctrl+V to paste in the console.
 Either right click the mouse or type shift+insert (sometimes on keyboard it will just be INS key)